-Special treats for special people, right?
 Easter is a special holiday, so let’s bless the special people in our lives with homemade gifts.
 I love making crafts to give out to special people in my life.
 This year, I get to make these Easy DIY Easter Treat Cones made with cardstock paper for my son’s Kindergarten teacher.
-The cone itself is a gift!!
+The cone itself is a gift too.

 These treat cones are so fun to make and decorate.
-They can literally be made for any holiday or for any occasion.
-Feel ’em up with candy or small gifts and give them out to teachers, co-workers, neighbors, or anyone you want to!
+You can make them for any holiday or any occasion.
+Feel them up with candy or small gifts and give them out to teachers, co-workers, neighbors, or anyone you want to!

 Instructions for Paper Treat Cones:

 - First, go here to print out the cone pattern.
 It’s on the Martha Stewart website.

 - Get some 12 x 12 designer paper to use and cut out cone pattern.
 Four cones can be cut out from one sheet – put the straight edge of the pattern next to the edge of the sheet each time you trace it to get four.
 Print out the pattern, then come back here to instructions.

 - Slightly score (fold) the area with the dotted lines.

 - Place double-sided tape on the scored part and fold pattern to make the cone.
 Play with it first BEFORE you put the tape on it.